AFLplusplus/AFLplusplus/README.md

   - AFL detects faults by checking for the first spawned process dying due to a signal (SIGSEGV, SIGABRT, etc).
 Programs that install custom handlers for these signals may need to have the relevant code commented out.
-In the same vein, faults in child processed spawned by the fuzzed target may evade detection unless you manually add some code to catch that.
+In the same vein, faults in child process spawned by the fuzzed target may evade detection unless you manually add some code to catch that.

   - As with any other brute-force tool, the fuzzer offers limited coverage if